-Getting a handle on the myriad styles of prewar blues artists such as Robert Johnson, Mississippi John Hurt, Big Bill Broonzy, and Blind Blake can be daunting, to say the least.
+Getting a handle on the myriad styles of prewar blues guitarists such as Robert Johnson, Mississippi John Hurt, Big Bill Broonzy, and Blind Blake can be daunting, to say the least.
 Each player had a signature sound, created by idiosyncratic right- and left-hand techniques, requiring careful study to master.
 While these players all used their picking-hand thumbs to some degree to create chugging rhythms, some would occasionally drop the bass pattern to emphasize the melodic phrases.
 These breaks were opportunities to create single-note runs that would have been difficult while fretting chords.

 In this lesson we will look at three ways to play a 12-bar blues in the key of C major, through the lens of the old blues masters, so that you can ultimately incorporate more nuances into your playing.
 Along the way you will work on alternating-bass patterns, hammer-ons and pull-offs, and explore when and where the steady bass pattern—a staple of early country-blues guitarists—can be interrupted and replaced with single-note runs.